Privacy Policy -

 Invoice Recipients

-Respect for the privacy of the individual is important to us at Billogram (”Billogram”, ”we”, ”us”, ”our”) and we work proactively to protect the personal data that we process.
-All personal data is processed in accordance with applicable law.
-This policy contains information about how we as data controller process personal data if you are a customer of a company that uses our billing and payment service (hereafter “invoice issuer”) and where you, as a result, will receive invoices via our service.
+Respect for the privacy of the individual is important to us at Billogram and we work proactively to protect the personal data that we process.
+All personal data is processed in accordance with GDPR.
+This policy contains information about how we as data controller process personal data if you are a customer of a company that uses our billing and payment service (referred to as “invoice issuer” in this document) and thus receive invoices via our service.

 In this Policy, we describe how and for what purposes we use your personal data, the lawful basis for the processing and what measures we take to protect personal data.
 We also describe how you can invoke your rights in regard to our processing of your personal data.